rzhu09/Data-Science-Machine-Learning/Linear Regression/README.md

 ### Conclusion:

-With the help of coefficients that their App does better than their website with data showing that
+With the help of coefficients data shows that their App does better than their website

 Website = $0.19 spent per unit of time spent on the website